-- 3.26 The take-up for two years olds increased from 65.6% in September to 69.7% in October but remains below the target of 80%.
-This will increase as term goes on with an expected take up of 70% at the end of December 2018.
-Priorities include the ongoing delivery of 30 Hours of Free Childcare, working in partnership with Children's Centres to continue to increase the take up of Free Early Education places by eligible two-year-olds and increasing the number of Early Years settings working within a collaboration. - 3.27 The percentage of Education, Health and Care Plans (EHCPs) issued within the statutory 20 weeks was 42.2% (754 out of 1,788) against a target of 95%.
-There has been an increase of 30% in the number of Education, Health and Care Plans (EHCPs) within the past 12-months. - 3.28 The number of permanent exclusions of Primary aged pupils remains at 22 which is ten higher than the target.
-However, exclusions from Kent schools are still lower than the national figure (reported as a rate of the school population).
+- 3.25 The take-up for two years olds decreased from 69.7% in October to 59.7% in January, below the target of 80% having peeked in December at 72%.
+Priorities include the ongoing delivery of 30 Hours of Free Childcare, working in partnership with Children's Centres to continue to increase the take up of Free Early Education places by eligible two-year-olds and increasing the number of Early Years settings working within a collaboration. - 3.26 The percentage of Education, Health and Care Plans (EHCPs) issued within the statutory 20 weeks was 37.6% (708 out of 1,882) against a target of 95%.
+There has been an increase of 30% in the number of Education, Health and Care Plans (EHCPs) within the past 12-months. - 3.27 The number of permanent exclusions of Primary aged pupils remains at 22 which is ten higher than the target.
+However, exclusions from Kent schools are still lower than the national figure (reported as a rate of the school population). - 3.28 The number of NEETs rises over the summer months due to school and college leavers and increases significantly in September as new data is processed and young people find new learning and training placements.
+Last year the three-month rolled average for December, January and February that the DfE to benchmark Local Authority's performance, was 2.6% which was just off the target of 2.5% and is an improvement on the 2015/16 outturn of 3.0%.
+It is this figure which is used in national reporting.